X

 Factor x 3 = 390 pounds

 In this example, if the max pull of the windlass exceeds 390 pounds, you’ll have power to spare.
-Be careful, though, because someday you may decide to change to an all-chain rode and you may need to upgrade to a model that can manage a heavier load.
+Be careful, though, because someday you may decide to change to an all-chain rode and have to upgrade to a model that can manage a heavier load.

 Manufacturers of windlasses provide guides based on boat length that will narrow down your choices.
 Below are sizing charts from four major windlass manufacturers.
 Actual selection should be made after reviewing your options with a competent marine consultant.